 St. Volodymyr Cathedral

-St. Volodymyr Cathedral is one of the most beautiful temples in Kyiv.
-It was built in the 19th century to commemorate the 900th anniversary of Kyivan Rus christianization.
+St. Volodymyr Cathedral is one of the most beautiful temples in Kiev.
+It was built in the 19th century to commemorate the 900th anniversary of Kievan Rus christianization.
 Russian Emperor Nicolas I approved the project of the cathedral and ordered to collect money all over the country.
 By 1859, more than 100,000 roubles were donated by people from different regions.